apptentive/apptentive-kit-ios/README.md

 Apptentive SDK for Apple platforms.
 Currently intended to support UIKit-based apps running on iOS.

+# Running on a Device

+1. Make sure you have fastlane installed
+2. Get the Shared-Engineering 2 ASC API Key from 1Password
+3. Run ```
+ASC_API_KEY="<paste the key here, newlines and all>" bundle exec fastlane certs``` in the Terminal
+4. You should be able to build and run on a device in Xcode

 # CI / CD

 * [Travis](https://travis-ci.com/github/apptentive/apple-sdk)